ImaginativeShohag/Why-Not-Compose/README.md

 - [ ] Add notification permission
 - [ ] Add Splash Screen (Introduced in Android 12)
 - [ ] Update to new storage permission
+- [ ] Migrate to Material 3
+- [ ] Create color ready for dark and light mode

 # Note